 Too Much of a Good Thing

 Obesity is the most dangerous problem associated with treating pets.
 A 2011 veterinary survey found 53 percent of adult dogs and 55 percent of cats to be classified as overweight or obese by their veterinarian.
 That equals 88.4 million pets that are too heavy according to veterinarians!
-Read more about the “fat gap” here.
+Here’s where you can read more about the “fat gap”.

 There are basically two reasons why over-treating pets can contribute to obesity.
 First, we rarely stop to think about proportion size of the treat before we feed it to our pet.
 For instance, a typical treat for a human might be two to three average sized cookies.
 Now, how does your pet’s size compare to yours?
 If you are a person weighing 150 pounds and your dog is a 15-pound pooch, he’s just 10 percent of your size.
 Therefore, your pet’s treat quantity should be about 10 percent of what you would consider a light snack.
 Do the math for you and your pet to help you properly determine a healthy treat size.